 YES THIS IS A VERMOUTH PEOPLE.
 This vermouth belongs to the category of the sweet vermouths, and it’s a sexy amber colour.
 You’ll recognise this vermouth as being used in classic cocktails from the Negroni to the Manhattan.
 The secret weapon of some of the best cocktail on this planet - it's essential to a drinks cabinet.

 Venetian cicchetti, authentic decor, and awesome cocktails make Polpo one of our favourite spots for a tipple and a nibble.
-Check their current promotions - they’ll often have Aperitivo Time where you can get great deals and even free small plates.
 The deep-fried, anchovy-stuffed olives are a game-changer.